-The Cheese Apple Sausage Tart is a delicious and hearty brunch dish and also checks all of the right boxes for a Lutheran congregation in Wisconsin.
+Cheese Apple Sausage Brunch Tart is a cross between a quiche and a truck stop breakfast.
+It has the refined eggs-and-cheese-in-a-crust of a quiche mixed with an unholy amount of breakfast sausage.
+This recipe comes to me by way of a 1989 community cookbook from Ascension Lutheran Church in Wisconsin.
+Their congregation devotes an entire section to brunch food.
+Twelve pages.
+Thirty recipes.
+And a little bit of everything.
+The Cheese Apple Sausage Brunch Tart checks all of the right boxes for a Midwestern Lutheran congregation.
 European-style Wisconsin cheese?
 Delicious Wisconsin apples?
 Sausages in a region with strong German and Polish roots?
 They’re all here in one recipe, packed into a store-bought pie crust.

-This tart makes six main-dish servings and could probably feed ten as part of a larger brunch spread.
-I will typically serve this with an Apple Pudding Bread from the same cookbook and a side of fresh strawberries.
+Cheese Apple Sausage Brunch Tart makes six main-dish servings and could probably feed ten as part of a larger brunch spread.
+I served this to my family with the Apple Pudding Bread from the same cookbook and a side of fresh strawberries.
+It would also be perfectly satisfying on its own.
+Enjoy!

 - 1 9 inch pie crust (unbaked, or use your favorite pie crust recipe)